lostdecade/manor/_posts/2013-12-20-what-2013-was-like-html5.md

 # What games did we make?

+One way to measure the effectiveness of a platform is to look at how productive its developers have been.
+So what was our output from 2013?
+Here is an incomplete list of the games we made:

 <div class="full-frame">
 	<img alt="LDG games in 2013" src="/media/images/posts/2013/games.jpg" width="500" height="611">
 </div>

-One way to measure the effectiveness of a platform is to look at how productive its developers have been.
-So what was our output from 2013?
-Here is an incomplete list of the games we made:

 1. **Lava Blade** (turn-based strategy RPG, launched via our own [Humble widget][11])
 1. **Rampart Rush** (unreleased, got tied up in publishing deals)
 1. **Retreat to the Jeep!** ([Indie Speed Run 2013 entry][12])
 1. **Midtown Mayhem** (unreleased, also tied up in publishing deals)

 These games were developed while handling dozens of licenses and creating many [prototypes][13] to sharpen our skills and tools.
 Additionally, throughout almost the entire year we were developing [A Wizard’s Lizard][10] in one form or another.
+Any studio can always be more productive, but we're satisfied with what we were able to build on HTML5 this year.

 # Summary